- Worse: weight Can Buy or Not says the Harpe II Ace weighs less than the Razer DeathAdder V4 Pro.

 Products reviewers directly compared with this model, grouped into quick takeaways.

-- Similar: shape The reviewer finds the Harpe II Ace closest to the Viper V3 Pro, though not identical.
+- Similar: shape The reviewer says the Harpe II Ace feels most similar to the Razer Viper V3 Pro.

-- Worse: features and refinements The video reviewer says the Harpe II Ace plays similarly to the Viper V3 Pro but improves several areas.
+- Similar: shape The YouTube reviewer says the Harpe II Ace feels extremely similar to the Viper V3 Pro in hand.

-- Similar: performance tier Basic Tutorials says the Harpe II Ace reaches the more expensive Extreme model's technical level.
+- Similar: features Basic Tutorials says the Harpe II Ace reaches feature parity with the more expensive Extreme model.

 Feature Scorecards